Retail market indicators

 For more detailed updates on wholesale prices visit Wholesale market indicators | Ofgem.

-The average price of SVTs with large legacy suppliers for a typical dual fuel customer paying with direct debit increased at £1,758 from £1,755 which is aligned with the current price cap.
-The market cheapest tariff increased this month, now standing at £1,510 compared to December 2025.
-The cheapest tariff basket increased from £1,557 in December 2025 to £1,560 in January 2026.
+The average price of SVTs with large legacy suppliers for a typical dual fuel customer paying with direct debit remained at £1,758 which is aligned with the current price cap.
+The market cheapest tariff decreased this month, now standing at £1,505 compared to January 2026.
+The cheapest tariff basket decreased from £1,560 in January 2026 to £1,540 in February 2026.
 See methodology for information on how the cheapest tariff basket is calculated.

 The update of all profit and average bill indicators based on Consolidated Segmental Statements (CSS) has been paused.
 Only three large domestic legacy suppliers (British Gas, EDF and Scottish Power) and one non-domestic supplier (SSE) had submitted a CSS under the regulation before consultation in 2023.
 This information was insufficient to generate market representative statistics.
 A review of the CSS obligation is now completed and will expand CSS reporting to most of the domestic and non-domestic market.
 This will apply to supplier financial accounts for 2023 onwards with publication 10 months after the company’s financial year end.
 We intend to resume the publication of these indicators as soon as new data becomes available.